-Meedan designs and develops digital solutions for journalists, fact-checkers and activists.
-We are also concerned about the impact the viewing digital content, some of which can be graphic and violent, on journalists, content moderators, activists and fact-checkers.
+Meedan designs and develops digital solutions for journalists, fact-checkers, and activists.
+We are also concerned about the impact of viewing digital content, some of which can be graphic and violent, on journalists, content moderators, activists, and fact-checkers.
 As with any project involving the open web, Check Message tiplines may contain a variety of types of images, ranging from disturbing imagery to hate speech to harassment.
 The purpose of this document is to provide a series of structured steps to help you design a personalized workflow for handling graphic and disturbing content.
-It is adapted from a series of documents prepared by the Dart Center for Journalism and Trauma at Columbia Journalism Schoool.
+It is adapted from a series of documents prepared by the Dart Center for Journalism and Trauma at Columbia Journalism School.
 You might want to discuss this with your Program Manager or Reporting Manager before adapting it to your workflow.

 Nature of Fact-checking

 As part of the fact-checking work that you conduct, you have the opportunity to respond to images, links, and claims that are shared with you by wide communities, answering a number of questions relevant to verifying a piece of content.

 The nature of the content that you read is material that you might encounter in your everyday social media feeds.
 Some of this information may not be accurate or reliable.
 In addition, you are likely to encounter articles which may contain any of the following: emotionally triggering, objectionable or offensive content (including text, images, and/or video); hate speech, violent language and content, sexually offensive content, and low quality or false information.

 Repeated exposure to troubling or difficult content may result in stressful psychological or emotional impact.
 Here are six practical things you can do to reduce the trauma load: